 Hi, I'm Carolin!
-I'm a Research Scientist in all things AR/VR.
-I am passionate about delivering novel AR/VR experiences for everyone that delight and bring people together.
+I'm a Research Scientist and UX Researcher.
+I am passionate about delivering novel and meaningful user experiences for everyone.

 My PhD was graciously supported by the Data to Decisions CRC.